Overview of Oregon’s State Plan Personal Care Program

 Program participants can reside in their own home or the home of a friend or family member.
 They cannot live in an adult foster care home or an assisted living residence.

-SPPC is an entitlement program.
-This means meeting eligibility requirements equates to immediate receipt of program benefits.
+SPPC is an entitlement program; meeting eligibility requirements equates to immediate receipt of program benefits.
 Put differently, there is never a wait list to receive personal care assistance via this program.

 The State Plan Personal Care (SPPC) Program is part of Oregon’s State Plan Medicaid program.
 One might also hear SPPC called PC20, which stands for Personal Care 20 hours / month.
 Medicaid in Oregon is called the Oregon Health Plan.
 The Oregon Supplemental Income Program Medical (OSIPM) is the program through which persons who are elderly or disabled receive medical care.